Architecture of Denmark: Postmodernism

 Postmodernism and postmodern architecture have also had its imprint on Danish architecture, with large and notable projects such as Høje-Taastrup train station from 1986 by Jacob Blegvad, the multi-purpose venue of Scala in central Copenhagen, just across from Tivoli Gardens, redeveloped in 1989 from a design by architect and professor Mogens Breyen, but torn down in 2012, or Scandinavian Center in Aarhus by Friis & Moltke from 1995.
-Several housing projects in Denmark, especially larger social housing projects, from the 80s and early 90s was also inspired by the postmodern movement of the time.
+Several housing projects in Denmark, especially larger social housing projects, from the 80s and early 90s were also inspired by the postmodern movement of the time.
 Notable examples include the relatively small apartment complex Det Blå Hjørne (The Blue Corner) in Christianshavn, by Tegnestuen Vandkunsten or the larger and much more recent Bispebjerg Bakke, in Bispebjerg from 2006, designed in collaboration with artist Bjørn Nørgaard.

 Contemporary period

 Since the turn of the millennium, Danish architecture has flourished both at home and abroad.
 Two important areas of Greater Copenhagen have provided substantial opportunities for architectural developments on the domestic front while a number of firms have gained international recognition, winning important commissions abroad.
 For some, overseas assignments have become as important as those in Denmark itself.
 Recent years have also seen the emergence of several new architectural firms operating both in Denmark and internationally.

 Recent urban developments

 Ørestad is a contemporary urban development to the south-east of the Copenhagen's city centre.
 Its origin is connected with the building of the Øresund Bridge linking Copenhagen to Malmö in Sweden, completed in 2000.
 After initial planning stages in the 1990s, the first office building was realised in 2001.
-Today the constantly expanding area has more than 3,000 apartments and 192,100 m2 of office space.
+By 2010, the constantly expanding area had more than 3,000 apartments and 192,100 m2 of office space.

 Copenhagen itself has also been undergoing significant transformations in recent years with the encouragement of various projects along the waterfront.
 Based on initial planning work in the 1980s, the area has already seen the appearance of several prestige buildings including the Black Diamond national library extension (1999), the Opera House (2000) and the Royal Danish Playhouse (2004).

 International presence

-Henning Larsen Architects, well established in the Nordic countries, are now active outside Denmark, particularly in the Middle East.
-They have a number of projects in Saudi Arabia and Syria, including the Massar Discovery Centre in Damascus.
-Another interesting project is a new building for Der Spiegel on the waterfront in Hamburg.

-3XN have designed the award-winning Muziekgebouw Concert Hall in Amsterdam and the new Museum of Liverpool.
-In 2007, they won a competition for the design of a new headquarters for Deutsche Bahn in Berlin ahead of firms such as Foster + Partners of the UK and Dominique Perrault of France.